Bonnet Switches

 Stainless bonnet switch

 I’m assuming it boils down to price.
-You pay a little more for for a decent system which is justified by the quality of the components.
+You pay a little more for a decent system which is justified by the quality of the components.

 Rust proofing drilled holes